 Bob Wyman is a partner in the Los Angeles and Washington, D.C. offices of Latham & Watkins and is a member of the Environmental Litigation and Regulation & Transactions Practices.
 Mr. Wyman formerly served as the global Chair of the Environment, Land & Resources Department and Co-chair of the Air Quality & Climate Change Practice.

-Mr. Wyman’s practice includes:
+Mr. Wyman’s regulatory and public policy practice includes:

 - Air quality

 - Cleantech and renewable energy

 - Defense of citizen suits (e.g., under the Clean Air Act, CEQA)

 - Direct review of administrative agency actions in federal and state courts